-1. Develop You Computer-based Skills
+1. Develop Your Computer-based Skills

 I would easily sell the shirt off my back to buy a new computer if mine was stolen.
-This precious pieces of technology is my LIFELINE and the way I put food on the table.
+This precious piece of technology is my LIFELINE and the way I put food on the table.
 I pitch myself as a “Digital Media Specialist” because if it’s on the web, I can probably do it.

 You need to be in position where people can find you and hire you without risk of fraud.
-By establishing yourself on popular freelance websites, such as Odesk and PeoplePerHour, you’re going to have access to people who need your services and are looking to hire!
+By establishing yourself on popular freelance websites, such as Fiverr or Upwork, you’re going to have access to people who need your services and are looking to hire!

 3. Establish a PayPal Account